section-engineering-education/engineering-education/content/articles/session-management-in-nodejs-using-expressjs-and-express-session/index.md

 status: publish
 published: true
 url: /session-management-in-nodejs-using-expressjs-and-express-session/
-title: Session Management in NodeJS using ExpressJS and Express Session
+title: Session Management in Node.js using ExpressJS and Express Session
-description: This tutorial will help the readers in developing a session based authentication system and how to manage sessions using ExpressJS and Express Session in NodeJS.
+description: This tutorial will help the reader develop a session based authentication system and go over how to manage sessions using Express.js and Express Session in Node.js.
 author: catherine-macharia
 date: 2021-06-02T00:00:00-10:00
-topics: []
+topics: [Node.js]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/session-management-in-nodejs-using-expressjs-and-express-session/hero.jpg
     alt: Session Management in NodeJS using ExpressJS and Express Session Hero Image
 ---
 A website is based on the HTTP protocol.
 HTTP is a stateless protocol which means at the end of every request and response cycle, the client and the server forget about each other.
+<!--more-->
 This is where the session comes in.
 A session will contain some unique data about that client to allow the server to keep track of the user's state.
-<!--more-->

 In session-based authentication, the user's state is stored in the server's memory or a database.

 ### How sessions works
 When the client makes a login request to the server, the server will create a session and store it on the server-side.
 When the server responds to the client, it sends a cookie.
 This cookie will contain the session's unique id stored on the server, which will now be stored on the client.
 This cookie will be sent on every request to the server.